There are 4 Bitterroot River streamflow monitoring stations.

 This site is located at the confluence of the East and West forks of the Bitterroot River.

-Here’s a chart of the flow rates from the Darby station for the past 10 days.
+This graph charts the flow rates from the Darby station for the past 10 days.

 You can view an interactive version of the Darby chart on the USGS page for this station.